-The Arabian Sand Cat represents a small species of a wildcat and seems to be highly adapted to its environment.
+Firstly, the Arabian Sand Cat represents a small species of a wildcat.
+It also seems to be highly adapted to its environment.
 It possesses a stocky build, with short legs and a rather long tail.

-Individuals generally show a light tan in color and most commonly, the fur appears without spots or stripes.
+Individuals generally show a light tan in color.
+Additionally, the fur most commonly appears without spots or stripes.
 The chin, lips, belly, and throat display white.
 The ears show tawny brown at the base with a black tip.

-This cat attains a body length of as much as 20 in (52 cm).
+This cat also attains a normal body length of as much as 20 in (52 cm).
 The longer than average tail may also reach 12.2 in (1 cm) in length.
-Individuals could weigh up to 7.1 lb (3.2 kg).
+Further, some individuals occasionally weigh up to 7.1 lb (3.2 kg).

-The bottom of its paws becomes extremely thickly padded which naturally provides protection from the desert terrain.
+The bottom of its paws becomes extremely thickly padded.
+This, as a result, naturally provides protection from the desert terrain.
 The ears grow large, compared to other small wildcats.

 Acute hearing remains a survival necessity in an environment where prey stays scarce.